networktocode/jdiff/docs/usage.md

  False)
 ```

 In this case, we only want to compare the value of a single key, the `interfaceStatus` key.
-So we define the JMESPath logic to take the name and the interfaceStatus values from all the interface objects in the data object.
+So we define the JMESPath expression to take the name and the interfaceStatus values from all the interface objects in the data object.

 ### Tolerance